-22.4 Consultations
+20.4 Consultations

-Once notice of a technological change has been given pursuant to Article 22.2 of this agreement, the Employer shall negotiate with the Union ways in which employees in the bargaining unit who may be affected can adjust to the effects of the technological change wherever possible.
+Once notice of a technological change has been given pursuant to Article 20.2 of this agreement, the Employer shall negotiate with the Union ways in which employees in the bargaining unit who may be affected can adjust to the effects of the technological change.

-22.5 Resulting Agreements
+20.5 Resulting Agreements

-Where the parties agree to appropriate solutions to the problems arising out of the intended technological change, the solutions shall be prepared as a Letter of agreement between the parties and such Letter of agreement shall have the same effect as the provisions of the existing collective agreement and shall be subject to the grievance procedure, up to and including arbitration, or may be subject to referral pursuant to the applicable provisions of the Canada Labour Code.
+Where the parties agree to appropriate solutions to the problems arising out of the intended technological change, the solutions shall be prepared as a letter of agreement between the parties and such letter of agreement shall have the same effect as the provisions of the existing collective agreement and shall be subject to the grievance procedure, up to and including arbitration, or may be subject to referral pursuant to the applicable provisions of the Canada Labour Code.

-22.6 Failure to Agree
+20.6 Failure to Agree

-Where the parties do not reach agreement within 60 calendar days after the date on which the Union has received notification from the Employer of its intention of introduction of a technological change, and various matters remain unresolved, the parties shall refer such matters pursuant to the applicable provisions of the Canada Labour Code or to arbitration within 21 calendar days of their failure to agree.
+Where the parties do not reach agreement within 60 calendar days after the date on which the Union has received notification from the Employer of its intention of introduction of the chronological technological change, and various matters remain unresolved, the parties shall refer such matters pursuant to the applicable provisions of the Canada Labour Code or to arbitration within 21 calendar days of their failure to agree.

-ARTICLE 23 - CONTRACTING OUT
+ARTICLE 21 - CONTRACTING OUT

-23.1 No Contracting Out
+21.1 No Contracting Out